la10736/rstest/notes.md

 }
 ```

-Now our test is neat and clear but we have a big issue to fix: we cannot leave `"empty_file"`
+Our test is neat and clear but we have a big issue to fix: we cannot
-on our disk, we must remove it we are done!
+leave `"empty_file"` on our disk, we must remove it we are done!
 That is a job for Rust ownership!!

-We should just wrap `PathBuf` in out `TempFile` struct and implement both `Drop` and
+We should just wrap `PathBuf` in out `TempFile` struct and implement
-`AsRef<Path>` traits.
+both `Drop` and `AsRef<Path>` traits.
 We'll use `Drop` to delete it.

 ```rust
 use std::path::{PathBuf, Path};